lgonzalezrouco/pti/servlets/README.md

 You have to program a simple **car rental web application** using Tomcat and servlets.
 It will consist in two functionalities:

 - Request a new rental: A form to enter a new rental order.
 Input fields will include the car model, engine, number of days, number of units and discount.
-If all data is correct, the data of the requested rental will be returned.
+If all data is correct, the **data of the requested rental will be returned**.

 ![alt text](RentalNew.png "New car rental" )

-- Request the list of all rentals: A form asking a password (as only the administrator can see this information) that will return the list of all saved rental orders.
+- Request the list of all rentals: A form asking a password (as only the administrator can see this information) that will **return the list of all saved rental orders**.

 ![alt text](RentalList.png "Car rental list" )